2900xt/neo-OS/README.md

 ## How to use

 - build it yourself
-- use the prebuilt binary "neo-OS.hdd" in the repository
+- or use the prebuilt binary "neo-OS.hdd" in the repository

 ### To build it yourself